lr42/gentle/README.md

 Other break reminders that I've tried will either try to pester you into taking a break, or will automatically go to the break screen.
 I found this disruptive, especially when I was concentrating on something, or "in the flow".
-Even though I wanted to take care of myself, I often found myself disabling the break reminder so that I could get some work done, uninterrupted.
+Even though I want to take care of my health and use best practices, I often found myself disabling the break reminder so that I could get some work done, uninterrupted.

 Gentle Break Reminder is meant to give you a gentle visual reminder to take a break without being annoying, but let you decide to take it when